 The charming unspoiled island of Bequia lies 9 miles south of St Vincent, the mainland, in the archipelago of the Grenadines at the southern end of the Caribbean.
 The Grenadines reach for 60 miles into the ocean between St. Vincent and Petit St. Vincent.
 Mustique is perhaps the most well-known of these islands, but the old world feel of Bequia and the easy and friendly manner of the local people is a huge draw to this island of white sand beaches, good restaurants, lively bars and music during the season which stretches from November until after Easter week when things quieten down – but still the island exudes its magic.
 "Here on one of the world's most beautiful beaches you swim in a warm sea, eat fried fish in one of three little shacks and bask in your own good fortune."

-The nation of Saint Vincent and The Grenadines is composed of eight islands of which Bequia is the second largest after the "mainland" St Vincent.
+The nation of Saint Vincent and The Grenadines is made up of 32 islands and cays of which Bequia is the second largest after the "mainland" St Vincent.
 Only seven sq miles, the island is home to around 6,500 souls.
-The other islands in the nation are Bequia's sister isle Mustique, Canouan, Mayreau, Union Island, Palm Island and Carriacou.
+The other islands in the nation are Bequia's sister isle Mustique, Canouan, Mayreau, Union Island, Young Island, Petit St Vincent and Palm Island.
 Bequia is a small old-fashioned Caribbean island with a working port and small fishing industry.
 It is connected with the other Grenadine islands by a local ferry service.

 As Mark Palmer points out in his Daily Mail travel article on Bequia, ‘there's a proud history of ship-building (Bob Dylan had a boat made here) and whaling, and yachtsmen still drop anchor in the magnificent capital, Port Elizabeth, coming ashore to stock up on bread and bonhomie.’
 Its natural horseshoe shaped harbour, natural beauty, island charm and open friendly people of African, Scottish, Irish, French, Arawak, Indian and Carib descent, make Bequia a perfect place to relax and unwind.